Skip to main content

 If you are applying as a beneficiary of a deceased participant, please visit our Apply for Survivor Benefits webpage.

 Yes.
-Our preliminary analysis shows that almost all people covered under the Verity Health System pension plans will receive reduced benefits because the pension plans were insured by PBGC for less than three years when Verity Health System entered into bankruptcy, August 31, 2018.
+Almost all people covered under the Verity Health System pension plans will receive reduced benefits because the pension plans were insured by PBGC for less than three years when Verity Health System entered into bankruptcy, August 31, 2018.
+Federal law requires plans to be insured for at least five years to be eligible for the full PBGC guarantee.

 Verity Health System participants will receive the amount of their vested plan benefit that is guaranteed by PBGC under the law or the amount that can be provided from plan assets, whichever is greater.